ogmini/Notepad-State-Library/DFIR Review - Is that Windows Notepad Window really empty.md

 Integrity of the file is validated with CRC32 calculated and stored for the preceding bytes.

+I've created a [Notepad-Tabstate.bt](https://www.sweetscape.com/010editor/repository/templates/file_info.php?file=Notepad-TabState.bt&type=0&sort=) for 010 Editor and a [Notepad-Tabstate.hexpat](/PatternFiles/Tabstate/Notepad-TabState.hexpat) for ImHex to assist in examining these files.

 #### File Tab Format
 |Name|Type|Notes|Saved Condition|
 |---|---|---|---|